tomxmm0/pmanager/README.md

 # pmanager
-A toy but secure password manager created using C, SQLite3 and libtomcrypt
+A toy but secure password manager created using C99, SQLite3 and libtomcrypt

 ### Usage
 ----------